EnKuldes/articles-assets/02-media center/article.md

 ## Installing Jellyfin & Jellyseer

 To install both these apps im gonna use Docker or more specificaly docker-compose.
-Here are my directory tree
+Here are my directory tree:

 ```
 📦 Home Lab